 Married couple, Age: 61

 Pat and Chris are thinking about retiring at the end of the year.
 Some of their friends tell them to take Social Security at age 62 and others tell them to wait until age 70.
 Their financial planner mostly wants to talk about how they invest their retirement assets.

-They know that waiting longer to file for Social Security benefits is usually a good idea, but how much of a difference does it actually make?
+They know that postponing their Social Security benefits is usually a good idea, but how much of a difference does it actually make?

 The Base Plan

 Filing at Age 62

 Pat and Chris create a Base Plan, specifying that they will file for social security at age 62.
 They learn that with the reduced Social Security benefit of $15,735 each, they can have a steady $56,105 in annual discretionary spending each year through age 100.